Bphysalus-anna/Tcristatus/README.md

 The map can be accessed here: https://bphysalus-anna.github.io/Tcristatus/#10/49.8167/6.1333
 ### Partners

 This study was led by researchers from the Fondation Faune-Flore, National Museum of Natural History Luxembourg, and the Luxembourg Institute of Science and Technology.
-The study was funded by the Ministry of the Environment, Climate and Sustainable Development Luxembourg.
+The study was funded by the Ministry of the Environment, Climate and Biodiversity Luxembourg.

 https://zenodo.org/doi/10.5281/zenodo.10630107